sendist/ai-rag-cv-evaluator/README.md

 # AI Screening Backend (Node.js + OpenAI + Qdrant)

 Automated CV & project report evaluation using RAG + LLM chaining with async job orchestration (BullMQ).
+This project was built as part of a backend case study to demonstrate AI-driven document evaluation using Retrieval Augmented Generation (RAG) and asynchronous job orchestration.

 ## Prereqs
 - Node.js 20+